weakish/weakish.github.com/dive-into/typescript.md

 //
 // In TypeScript, the type of the class itself is the type of its constructor.
 // The constructor type contains
-// the constructor function and all static memebrs of the class.
+// the constructor function and all static members of the class.
 //
 // In the above code, `new_point()` accepts a `PointConstructor` type,
 // and we pass a `Point` value to it.